Pressed violas have an old-fashioned air about them, which is probably why I like them so much. Here's how to make easy DIY pressed flower bookmarks:

-Photographs by Erin Boyle.
+Photography by Erin Boyle.

 Above: When selecting the flowers that you'd like to dry, choose blossoms that are clean and fresh.
 Resist the temptation to use flowers that are already past their prime because wilted petals will be difficult to flatten neatly.
 For more suggestions, see Pansies: A Cheap Date.

 Above: A flower press is a lovely thing to have—and not so very hard to make on your own—but using an old book to press flowers is just as easy and only takes up as much room as the book you use.
-Use two sheets of parchment or waxed paper to sandwich your flowers between the book's pages.
+Use two sheets of parchment or waxed paper to sandwich flowers between the book's pages.

 Above: Lay flowers face down on one piece of paper keep them from moving as you close the cover.